zeithalt/lore/global_map.md

 > - DC attacks PS in Mt.
 Pickles
 > - DC progresses quickly and captures the majority of PS lands;
 > - But PS is in a pickle - they have only one tile to counter-attack if they quickly lose it all;
 > - In this situation, CI may open a new front against DC by invading Mt.
-Pickles from the east;
+Pickles from the west;
 > - CO too can join the battle directly; however, both MT and BB do not have a connection to the “play area” so their only options is supporting others according to global map diplomacy rules.
 >
 > ![example2](https://zeithalt.github.io/lore/i//global_map_example2.png)